-The SNSF awards Practice-to-Science grants to qualified experts with proven practical experience who wish to join a university of applied sciences or a university of teacher education as an assistant professor.
+The SNSF awards PtS grants to qualified experts with proven practical experience who wish to join a university of applied sciences or a university of teacher education as a professor, and to newly appointed professors at a university of applied sciences or a university of teacher education who wish to strengthen the academic component of their dual scientific-practical skill profile.
 The time-limited positions offer the opportunity of obtaining higher qualifications and converting to a permanent position.

 The PtS grants are available in all disciplines taught at universities of higher education and universities of teacher education.
 They are expected to contribute towards making use-inspired research more competitive.

-The PtS grants comprise a flat-rate amount of 200,000 francs per year for a maximum duration of three years.
+The PtS grants comprise an amount of maximum 200,000 francs per year for a maximum duration of three years.
 They cover part of the project costs and/or part of the grantee's salary up to a maximum work-time percentage of 50% (or 0.5 FTE).

 The main participation requirements are listed below.
 Please read the Practice-to-Science Regulations or contact the SNSF if you are not sure whether you meet the participation requirements.